-This course allows a futuristic view of manufacturing of interest to the student and MT staff who must work to develop projects which can be individual or group.
+This course allows a futuristic view of manufacturing of interest to the student and MT staff, who must work to develop individual or group projects.
 Prerequisite: Completion of all 300-level MT courses.
 (3-0-3) (C)

 Naval Science

 Introduction to Naval Science